ironclad logo

 What is a joint marketing agreement?

 A joint marketing agreement is a contract between two or more parties in which at least one party agrees to collaborate on promoting the other’s offerings.
-Joint marketing agreements are sometimes called co-marketing agreements or co-branding agreements.
-These contracts allow organizations to work together and access each other’s audiences without risking their intellectual property (IP).
+These agreements are sometimes called co-marketing agreements or co-branding agreements.

 The purpose of joint marketing agreements